Justin Turner Preview, Player Props: Red Sox vs. Astros

 - The pitching staff for the Astros has a collective 9.1 K/9, the seventh-best in MLB.

-- The Astros have a 3.83 team ERA that ranks fourth across all league pitching staffs.
+- The Astros' 3.85 team ERA ranks sixth among all MLB pitching staffs.

-- The Astros will send Urquidy (2-3) to the mound for his ninth start of the season.
-He is 2-3 with a 5.21 ERA and 34 strikeouts through 38 2/3 innings pitched.
+- France (9-4) is looking for his 10th win when he takes the mound for the Astros in his 18th start of the season.
+He's put together a 2.75 ERA in 108 2/3 innings pitched, with 80 strikeouts.

-- In his most recent appearance -- in relief on Saturday -- the righty tossed two scoreless innings against the Seattle Mariners while surrendering two hits.
+- The right-hander's last time out came on Saturday against the Seattle Mariners, when he tossed six innings, surrendering two earned runs while giving up seven hits.

-- The 28-year-old has amassed an ERA of 5.21, with 8.1 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .273 against him.
+- The 28-year-old has amassed a 2.75 ERA and 6.7 strikeouts per nine innings in 18 games this season, while allowing a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.